release-engineering/greenwave/docs/docker-compose.rst

 .. code-block:: console

-  $ docker-compose exec dev pip3 install --user -r dev-requirements.txt -r requirements.txt
+  $ docker-compose exec dev pip3 install --user -r dev-requirements.txt
-  $ docker-compose exec dev pip3 install --user -r ../resultsdb/requirements.txt

 You can run the unit and functional tests with the following command: